rogeriofrsouza/python-project/README.md

 # python-project

-A python boilerplate project using poetry
+A python project to recover data from PDF

 ## Technology and Resources